 Hot Treat.
 On Saturday morning we go for our weekly (as of last week) hot yoga treat around the corner, or down a picturesque little alley full of potted plants, cacti, pretty murals and brightly-painted doors, in Yong Siak Street, which is like waking up to a warm, loving, stretchy hour-long embrace.
 The class is full but it doesn’t feel claustrophobic; on the mat between us is a good friend of ours, and the teacher is very clear in her instructions, observant and attentive, making sure everyone poses harmoniously in the heat.

 Teru Sushi.
-Sweat running down our faces and bodies, but remarkably refreshed and energised, we walk home to shower after class, our friend joining us so that I can shoot some headshots of him for his LinkedIn-profile, and then we all three go down to the rather anonymous-appearing Japanese joint by Link Hotel for a round of fresh and meaty $1 oysters and small bowls of fat, tender sashimi, salad, miso soup and plain rice.
+Sweat running down our faces and bodies, but remarkably refreshed and energised, we walk home to shower after class, and then we meet a friend for dinner at the rather anonymous-appearing Japanese joint by Link Hotel.
+Fresh and meaty $1 oysters and small bowls of fat, tender sashimi, salad, miso soup and plain rice.

 Lost Guides.
 Spend the afternoon editing my friend’s new and beautifully curated off-the-beaten-path guidebook to Singapore.